cfe-lab/MiCall/CONTRIBUTING.md

     signed off to begin the release process.
 8. Upload the Singularity image to the main Kive server, and record the id of the new apps.
+8. Upload the pipeline definitions to QAI, using the `projects_upload.py` script.
 8. Stop the micall_watcher service on the main Kive server after you check that it's not processing any important runs.